 ROLE OF PARTICIPANTS

-Prosecutor Joni Morse (Lead), Lauren Beattie (backup)
+Prosecutor Joni Morse (Lead)

 A Prosecutor will be assigned to the DUI Court and participates as a team member.
 The prosecutor operates in a non-adversarial manner during court to promote a sense of a unified Team presence.